IdenTrustCA/TLS-CPCPS/docs/IdenTrust_TrustID_CPCPS_TLS.md

 IdenTrust maintains strict separation-of-duties/Multi-Party Controls for its Trusted Roles.
 These controls are audited annually by a third party auditor as part of the AICPA/CICA WebTrust Program for Certification Authorities audit described in [Section 8](#compliance-audit-and-other-assessments).

 Oversight of IdenTrust's Trusted Roles is performed by the Risk Management Committee, Operations Management, the human resources department, and Executive Management.
 IdenTrust maintains a list of Individuals performing each Trusted Role.
 The list is maintained by the highest-ranking Operations Manager (i.e., Head of IdenTrust or Head of Operations) and, for audit purposes, the Security Office maintains a current copy of the list.

-Roles requiring separation of duties include (but are not limited to):

--   **CA/CSA/CMS Administrator:** No person participating as IdenTrust CA/CSA/CMS Administrator will assume the role of Security Officer, LRA, Network Engineer, or Operations Manager.
--   **Local Registration Authority:** An LRA may not assume an Operations Manager, CA/CSA/CMS Administrator, RA Administrator, System Administrator, Network Engineer, Security Officer, or management oversight role (Risk Management, Operations Management, Human Resources, or Executive Management).
--   **RA Administrator** (whether an IdenTrust Internal RA Administrator or an External RA Administrator): An RA Administrator may not assume the Operations Manager, LRA, Network Engineer, or Security Officer role.
--   **System Administrator:** A System Administrator may not assume the Security Officer, LRA or Operations Manager role.
--   **Network Engineer:** The Network Engineer may not assume the Security Officer, LRA, CA/CSA/CMS Administrator, or Operations Manager role.
--   **Security Officer:** The Security Officer may not serve in any other Trusted Role (e.g., the roles of CA/CSA/CMS Administrator, LRA, RA Administrator, Systems Administrator, or Network Engineer).
--   **Help Desk Representative:** Help Desk Representatives may not serve in the role of CA/CSA/CMS Administrator, RA Administrator, System Administrator, or Network Engineer.
--   **PKI Consultant:** PKI Consultants may not serve in the roles of CA/CSA/CMS Administrators, System Administrators, Network Administrators, and Security Officers.
--   **Operations Manager:** The Operations Manager may not serve as CA/CSA/CMS Administrator, Systems Administrator, LRA, or Network Engineer.
--   **Software Engineer:** Software Engineer may not assume any other roles
--   **Development Operations (DevOps):** Development Operations may not assume the LRA, Security Officer, Help Desk Representatives, Operations Manager or Software Engineer role.

 ## **5.3 Personnel Controls**